 Which automatic coop door should you buy?

 Whichever you choose, remember a door only secures one opening.
-See our full roundup of the best automatic chicken coop doors for more options, and harden the rest of the coop with ½-inch hardware cloth and a predator-proof coop.
+See our full roundup of the best automatic chicken coop doors for more options, weigh the T50 against a solar rival in our ChickCozy vs Run Chicken comparison, and harden the rest of the coop with ½-inch hardware cloth and a predator-proof coop.
 Round out a hands-off setup with an automatic feeder and a no-spill waterer.

 The bottom line

-At roughly the same $180 price, the Run Chicken T50 is the better default: its rechargeable battery outlasts the Omlet’s 4×AA cells by years, and its one-piece aluminum door fits any coop out of the box.
+At roughly $140 versus $180 for the base Omlet, the Run Chicken T50 is now the cheaper default as well as the simpler one: its 2×AA batteries last about a year — roughly double the Omlet’s 4×AA cells, on half the batteries — and its one-piece aluminum door fits any coop out of the box.
+Want zero battery changes?
+Run Chicken’s solar Eternal model (a separate door from the T50) uses a built-in panel and rechargeable AAs rated up to 5 years.
 The Omlet Autodoor earns its place for Eglu owners and anyone who wants a separately mounted control panel or a horizontal sliding door.
 Buy the Run Chicken for lowest maintenance; buy the Omlet for Eglu integration and control-panel flexibility.

 Compare automatic coop door prices on Amazon →